MukherjeePradipta/MukherjeePradipta.github.io/pages/People.md

 - Interested Students willing to join as interns are invited to contact [Pradipta](mailto:pmukherjee@iitd.ac.in) by email, attaching their CV and a statement of purpose.

 {: .box-note}
-**Join our research team and thrive in an environment tailored for both scientific and personal development.
+**Become a part of our research group and thrive in an environment tailored for both scientific and personal development.
 We look forward to your applications!**